THE FUTURE COLLECTIVE

 LET’S GET DEEP is an event series designed to cultivate Sonoma Valley’s new generation of community leaders—opportunities to learn, build relationships, and generate ideas to determine how to better act on our commitment to the future of Sonoma Valley.
 These topics are evolving, with more dates and invitations to come.

-THE FUTURE COLLECTIVE x DOS' BAR / LETS GET DEEP: LABOR
+THE FUTURE COLLECTIVE x DOS' BAR / LET’S GET DEEP: COMMUNITY

 Dos’ Bar